 During the recent Birdathon 2019, participants attended to Ipperwash Dunes & Swales property over a two-day period.

 Want to know more about each trail and the birds that have been sighted?
-Click on one of the links below to find out more about the birds seen at each of our trails:
+Click on the link below each property.

 Ipperwash Dunes & Swales